 Wrapping Up

 There seem to be some real gains with using WebP, so it’s probably worth investigating if you have an image heavy site.
-While WordPress 5.8 now offers native support for WebP images, that won’t help you convert the images already in your media library.
+While WordPress supports WebP images, that won’t help you convert the images already in your media library.
 EWWW Image Optimizer is a great option for converting your JPEGs and PNGs without having to download, convert, and upload them all again.